edouardlicn/Ifxoss_ragemp/README.md

 # Ifxoss_ragemp
 Ifxoss rage server is open source rage mp role play server for gta5.For rage mp see https://rage.mp/ .

 It is base on MarkCavalli's works(https://github.com/MarkCavalli/rageserver ),and with bsd license.
+And some more function from ragemp users.

+中文交流QQ群：648092128

 # Installation guide:
 1. Install Ragemp server.